Princely Abbey of Fulda: Imperial principality

-Succeeding abbots would carry the monastery down the same path, with Fulda retaining a place of prominence in the German territories.
-With the decline of the Carolingian rule, Fulda lost its security and would rely increasingly on patronage from independent sources.
-The abbot of Fulda would hold the position of primate over all Benedictine monasteries in Germany for several centuries.
-From 1221 and onwards, the abbots would also serve as Princes of the Holy Roman Empire, given this rank by Emperor Frederick II of Hohenstaufen, and resulted in increased secular as well as monastic obligations.
-The increased importance of Fulda resulted in much patronage and wealth; as a result, the wealthy and noble would eventually make up the majority of the abbey's population.
+Succeeding abbots carried the monastery down the same path, with Fulda retaining a place of prominence in the German territories.
+With the decline of the Carolingian rule, Fulda lost its security and relied increasingly on patronage from independent sources.
+The abbot of Fulda held the position of primate over all Benedictine monasteries in Germany for several centuries.
+From 1221 and onwards, the abbots also served as Princes of the Holy Roman Empire, given this rank by Emperor Frederick II of Hohenstaufen, and resulted in increased secular as well as monastic obligations.
+The increased importance of Fulda resulted in much patronage and wealth; as a result, the wealthy and noble eventually made up the majority of the abbey's population.
 The wealthy monks used their positions for their own means, going as far as to attempt to turn monastic lands into their own private property.
-This caused great unrest by the 14th century, and Count Johann con Ziegenhain would lead an insurrection, alongside other citizens of Fulda, against Prince-Abbot Heinrich VI, 55th abbot of the monastery.
+This caused great unrest by the 14th century, and Count Johann con Ziegenhain led an insurrection, alongside other citizens of Fulda, against Prince-Abbot Heinrich VI, 55th abbot of the monastery.
 The combination of responsibilities to the empire and corruption of traditional monastic ideals, so highly valued by Boniface and the early abbots, placed great strain on the monastery and its school.

-In the later Middle Ages, a dean of the monastic school would functionally replace the abbot concerning scholastic management, once more granting it relative independence concerning ecclesiastical functions of Fulda.
-However, the monastery and surrounding city would never regain its status as a great cultural center it once held during the early medieval years.
+In the later Middle Ages, a dean of the monastic school functionally replaced the abbot concerning scholastic management, once more granting it relative independence concerning ecclesiastical functions of Fulda.
+However, the monastery (and surrounding city) would never regain its status as a great cultural center it once held during the early medieval years.
 The monastery was dissolved in 1802.
 The spiritual principality was secularized in 1803 after the Reichsdeputationshauptschluss, but the episcopal see continued.

 The secular territory of Fulda was joined the Principality of Orange-Nassau along with several other mediatized lands to form the Principality of Nassau-Orange-Fulda.
 Prince William Frederick refused to join the Confederation of the Rhine and, following the dissolution of the Holy Roman Empire in August 1806, fled to Berlin.
 Fulda was taken over by the French.
 In 1810 it was given to the Grand Duchy of Frankfurt, but was occupied by Austria from 1813 and by Prussia from 1815. the Congress of Vienna resurrected it as the Grand Duchy of Fulda and gave it to the Electorate of Hesse in 1815.